MedSafe-Dx (v0): Methodology & Results

 4.2.3 Run Variability

-Testing benchmark stability by running models multiple times with temperature=0.7, similar to HealthBench Table 5.
+Testing benchmark stability by running models five times on a 50-case exploratory subset with temperature=0.7, similar in spirit to HealthBench-style run variability checks.

 | Model | Safety Mean±Std | Range | Top-3 Mean±Std | Range |